cucapra/opal/docs/lang.md

 After this commit, `ctx.view(coll)` will now show the addition of 1337 performed in the hypothetical world.

+# Exploring and Ranking

+OPAL provides some convenient utilities that use its basic machinery to do more sophisticated things.
+The `explore` and `minimize` functions together let you search a space of possibilities and choose the best one.

+First, call `ctx.explore` to fork $n$ different worlds, each with a different "candidate value":

+    let worlds = ctx.explore(domain, candidate => function* (ctx) {
+      // ... do something with `candidate` ...
+    });

+Pass the set of possibilities to search as the `domain` parameter.
+The `explore` function returns a set of worlds, one for each candidate.

+Next, you'll want to choose the best world according to some criterion.
+This is where weights come in: in the hypothetical code, set a weight indicating the "quality" of the candidate.
+You can call `yield *ctx.minimize` to choose the world that minimizes that weight:

+    let selected: World = yield* ctx.minimize(worlds, weight[, limit]);

+Pass the set of worlds from an `explore` call, a weight, and (optionally) a maximum number of worlds to try before giving up.
+The function returns the best world, which you then might want to `commit`.

 # External Collections

 OPAL lets you interact with external services by representing their data as collections.